 The assets' residual values and useful lives are reviewed, and adjusted, if appropriate, at the end of each reporting period.
-The effect of any change is accounted for prospectively.

 Tangible assets are derecognised on disposal or when no future economic benefits are expected.
 On disposal, the difference between the net disposal proceeds and the carrying amount is recognised in the income statement and included in 'Operating (losses)/gains'.